 If you can’t honestly answer “yes” to the questions above, this might not be the best time for you to pursue an advanced degree.
 If you’re struggling with any of these questions, please contact Career Services.

 Identify and research graduate or professional programs

 Step 2: Identify and Research Graduate or Professional Programs

 As a student in the School of Informatics and Computing, you are likely looking at graduate school opportunities in related fields.
 You might even be looking into graduate programs offered at Indiana University.
-The most common graduate degrees pursued by bachelor’s degree graduates from the SoIC are: Information Systems, Human-Computer Interaction Design, Computer Science, and Information Systems Technology.
+The most common graduate degrees pursued by bachelor’s degree graduates from SICE are: Information Systems, Human-Computer Interaction Design, Computer Science, and Information Systems Technology.
 Others go into programs that include Mathematics, Statistical Science, Biomedical Science, Sports Marketing, etc. Whether the program you are considering is on this list or not, Career Services can help you learn more.
 As you consider a graduate degree, take the following things into account:

 Degree Type: Do you plan to pursue a master’s degree, or a PhD?
 Perhaps you want a Master of Science, or maybe a Master of Business Administration.
 You might have the opportunity to obtain a master’s degree in one year, while many programs require two.
 A doctoral degree will take much longer.

 Program of Study: What specifically do you want to study?
 Talking to alumni or other people in your network who have obtained the degree you are considering or who have the type of career you would like can be very helpful, but make sure you talk to more than one.
 You might find that there is more than one degree program that can get you to where you’d like to go.